moritzruth/license-chooser/README.md

 # license-chooser
-> PWA helping you choose the license of your next project.
+> PWA helping you choose the license of your next open-source project.

 Answer some questions and see which licenses open-source licenses match your requirements: